populationgenomics/metamist/docs/installation.md

 ```

 If you do go down the route of setting the variables in your project's vscode `launch.json`, it is still a good idea to set the first 3 environment variables above in your bash/zsh profile.
-These variables are used by some of the scripts below, for example to generate the metamist API.
-If they aren't set then your generated API will point to the production metamist.
+These variables are used by some of the scripts below, for example to generate the Metamist API.
+If they aren't set then your generated API will point to the production Metamist.

 in `.vscode/launch.json`